Having a sore throat is very common. The discomfort can range from a scratchy feeling to severe pain.

 - earache or joint pain.

-If your child is Māori or Pacific, is aged four and above, and has a sore throat, please get it checked straight away.
+If your child is Māori or Pacific, aged 4 to 19 years, lives in certain parts of the North Island and has a sore throat, please get it checked straight away.
 They are at risk of a serious but preventable illness called rheumatic fever.

 Call Healthline 0800 611 116 if you are unsure what you should do.

-Sometimes a sore throat is caused by Streptococcus bacteria (strep throat), which can lead to rheumatic fever if it is not treated with antibiotics.
+Sometimes a sore throat is caused by Streptococcus bacteria (strep throat).
+A strep throat can lead to rheumatic fever if it is not treated quickly with antibiotics.
 Rheumatic fever is a serious illness because it can cause heart damage.

 For more information, go to Rheumatic fever.